edgeworx/docs/content/en/docs/more/maintenance.md

     process at work.
 - Edgeworx Agent:
   - Edgeworx Agent's software components may be updated.
-  - Edgeworx Agent's configuration files may be updated.
+  - Edgeworx Agent's configuration files may be modified.
   - The Edgeworx Agent service may be restarted.
 - ioFog Agent:
   - ioFog Agent's software components may be updated.
-  - ioFog Agent's configuration files may be updated.
+  - ioFog Agent's configuration files may be modified.
   - The ioFog Agent service may be restarted.
     {{<info>}}
     Note that this restart of ioFog Agent **will not affect** the microservices running on